 Busking is now LEGAL in Prague and you do not need a license.
 The rules around it are still a little fuzzy.
 Generally use your common sense do not busk in 'sacred' spaces - ie on the Charles Bridge or under the Astrological Clock etc. Alwasy take ID with you (it's the law) and show it if asked by the police.
 Be extremely polite if questoned by the police and move on.
 The international word 'PARDON' should be used at this point. - frequently and smile a lot.
 Do not actively give out flyers but it might be OK to have them around you for people to pick up and you should not have a hat out for cash.
 Tourists make up a huge part of our audience and tourists that you meet will likely be in town over the weekend.
 A lovely square not far from the centre is called NÁMĚSTÍ MÍRU (one stop after MUZEUM on the metro) there are only locals here and this may gather a different crowd and it's always busy there.
 Print this and take it with you just incase the police look confused (there's an English version there too) http://www.mistnikultura.cz/busking-ozivuje-mesto

 How can I get online during my visit?

-WiFi is available in every second cafe in Prague and some of the Fringe venues also have access.
+WiFi is available for free in most cafes in Prague and some of the Fringe venues also have access.

 If you would prefer to have more permanent WiFi, all providers here will sell you a sim card with no contract and have various wifi packages - look out for the o2, Vodafone and T-Mobile stores on every corner.
 Some staff in each branch will speak English.